The Projective Dynamic Logo Framework:

 - D37 | Surface Locality of Relational Entropy and the PDL Area Law

-Unconditional theorem (no hypothesis required beyond the four PDL axioms): the entropy of a PDL closure is carried entirely by its active surface R_surf.
+Unconditional theorem (no hypothesis required beyond the four PDL axioms): the entropy of a PDL closure is carried entirely by its active surface Rsurf.
 The valence sector contributes exactly zero entropy — its (A)∧(B)-stable configuration is unique, leaving no accessible microstate.
 The sea sector is excluded from stationary coupling by the same criterion.
 The Bekenstein–Hawking area law S ∝ A is therefore a structural consequence of the axioms, not an independent postulate of black hole physics.

 - D38 | Bekenstein–Hawking Entropy from the PDL Effective Gravitational Coupling: the 4π Identity, Surface Counting, and Primordial Black Hole Predictions